Nellie Wong

-Nellie Wong (born 12 September 1934) is an American poet and activist for feminist and socialist causes.
-Wong is also an active member of the Freedom Socialist Party and Radical Women.
+Nellie Wong (September 12, 1934 – January 2, 2026) was an American poet and activist for feminist and socialist causes.
+Wong was also an active member of the Freedom Socialist Party and Radical Women.

 Biography

-Wong was born in Oakland, California to Chinese immigrants.
+Wong was born in Oakland, California, to Chinese immigrants.
 Her father had immigrated to Oakland in 1912.
-Wong is a Chinese American poet, feminist, and socialist who has organized and participated in activist groups working to create better conditions for women, workers, and minorities.
+Wong was a Chinese American poet, feminist, and socialist who has organized and participated in activist groups working to create better conditions for women, workers, and minorities.

 During World War II, the Wong family worked in a grocery store in Berkeley.
 The internment of her Japanese American neighbors left a profound impact on her intellectual development, sensitizing her to issues of racism and the concerns of Asian Americans.
 The family borrowed $2,000 to start a restaurant, The Great China, in Oakland's Chinatown, where Wong worked as a waitress during her youth.
 She attended public school, graduating from Oakland High School, and started full work as a secretary for the Bethlehem Steel Corporation, a position she held until 1982.
 She later served as senior analyst in affirmative action at the University of California, San Francisco (UCSF).

 While in her mid-30s, Wong began studying creative writing at San Francisco State University (SFSU) and began to write and publish her poetry.
 Wong credits her feminist classmates at SFSU with encouraging her writing.
 A male professor had once told her to throw away an angry poem she had written.
 One classmate told her, "You don't have to listen to him!"

 While a student at San Francisco State University, Wong was involved with the campus Women Writers Union, which organized around issues of race, sex, and class.
 In the late 1970s, alongside Chinese American women writers Nancy Hom, Genny Lim, Canyon Sam, Kitty Tsui and Merle Woo, Wong co-founded and organized the feminist literary and performance group Unbound Feet.
 The group performed at colleges, universities, and community centers.
 During this time she encountered members of two affiliated socialist feminist organizations, Radical Women and the Freedom Socialist Party, and within a few years had joined their ranks.